emkoch/popspec/wf_sim_project/.ipynb_checkpoints/README-checkpoint.md

 # WF-Sim-Tools: High-Performance Wright-Fisher Simulations

-A robust, C-accelerated Python package for simulating Wright-Fisher populations with recombination, selection (quadratic & underdominant), and complex demographies.
+A robust, C-accelerated Python package for simulating Wright-Fisher populations with recombination, selection (polygenic & underdominant), and complex demographies.

 Built for high-performance clusters (O2) with a user-friendly Python interface.